abde00000/alx-higher_level_programming/0x02-python-import_modules/README.md

-this is readme file of : 0x02-python-import_modules Why Python programming is awesome
+this is readmefile of 0x02-python-import_modules :
+Why Python programming is awesome
 How to import functions from another file
 How to use imported functions